Yazidis: 16th century

 Yezidis came into contact with the Ottomans for the first time in the early 16th century and lived as semi-independent entities under the Ottoman Empire.
 The Ottomans had conquered Kurdish regions and installed their own governors in Diyarbekir, Urfa, Shingal and Mosul.
 In 1516 AD, Sultan Selim the Grim launched an invasion into Syria, capturing Aleppo and Damascus from the Mamluks of Egypt.
 The chief of the Kurds in Aleppo was Qasim Beg, he had long been at odds with the Mamluks who wished to install Sheikh Izz ed-Din, a Yezidi, in his stead.
 Despite Qasim Beg paying homage to the Sultan, Sheikh Izz ed-Din was still able to have himself named the Emir of the Kurds after persuading the local Ottoman governors to execute Qasim Beg for treason.
 However, due to Sheikh Izz ed-Din leaving no heirs after his death, the title was returned to the family of Qasim Beg.

 Yezidis were a large and numerous group living in many places, namely, based on Evliya Çelebi's reports, in Bingöl, Bitlis, Van, Hazo, Amedi, Diyarbekir, Hasankeyf, Cizir and Duhok.
 Yezidi leaders occupied important positions within the provincial Ottoman system and were appointed as governors as far as Tikrit and Kerek.
 Yezidis were also participants in commerce and river transportation of their territory through contact with other ethnicities and religions.
-Evliya Çelebi describes the quality of Yezidi products in the following manner:The quality of Yezidis' grapes and honey is priceless, and their raisins are highly priced in Baghdad, Basra and Lahsa markets.
+Evliya Çelebi describes the quality of Yezidi products in the following manner:

+The quality of Yezidis' grapes and honey is priceless, and their raisins are highly priced in Baghdad, Basra and Lahsa markets.
 They have many Berry trees.
-Sinjar has important mineral as well.Çelebi also reports that Yezidis collected fees by taking people from Hasankeyf to the other side with their ferries.
+Sinjar has important mineral[s] as well.

+Çelebi also reports that Yezidis collected fees by taking people from Hasankeyf to the other side with their ferries.